 Basketball Manitoba offers teams in Manitoba the opportunity to formally join the Association as a 'Member Team'.
 Some of the benefits of being a Member Team include...

-1. Complete Accident and Liability Insurance.
+1. Accident and Liability Insurance.
 All team members will be covered by our Accident & Liability Insurance Policy.
-More information on our insurance program, including how to submit claims can be found in our Member Insurance Services section.
+More information on our insurance program, including how to submit claims, can be found in our Member Insurance Services section.

 3. Club Team Listing.
-All active basketball clubs will be provided one page on the Basketball Manitoba website to post news and information on their program.
+All active basketball clubs will be provided with a page on the Basketball Manitoba website to post news and information on their program.

 4. Meeting Rooms.
 All member teams will have the opportunity to hold their team planning meetings at the Sport Manitoba building at 145 Pacific Ave in downtown Winnipeg.
 Meeting rooms vary in size and can host anywhere from 10 to 128 people and are to be booked through the office.
 Please provide at least 2 weeks notice in requesting your meeting room.
 All rooms are booked on a first come first served basis and are generally available 7 days a week with exception to statutory holidays.
 Forty-eight (48) hours notice must be given to Basketball Manitoba to cancel a booked room or face a $30.00 cancellation fee.
 The same fee will apply to groups not showing up to their scheduled time.